netg5/airport-management/README.md

 * To build docker image command `docker build -t flight-service .` should be performed
 * To run docker container command `docker run -it --rm -p 8085:8085 flight-service` should be performed

+## FIXME
+* Authorization between Zuul gateway and other services

 ## TODO
 * Make SSO between services using central auth-server
 * Configure Zuul Gateway